Matthew Johnson

 Results & Impact

-While Zory ultimately sunset due to content velocity challenges, we achieved significant validation during our 18-month run.
+While Zory ultimately sunset due to content velocity challenges, we validated our core assumptions during our 18-month run.
 The metrics below represent lifetime performance across 14,000+ downloads.

 32m 48s